Category: Autism Guides

 Understanding the 3 stages of autism – level 1, level 2, and level 3 – is crucial for tailoring interventions and support strategies to meet the unique needs of individuals on the autism spectrum.

-By recognizing the specific challenges associated with each level, professionals and caregivers can provide targeted support to promote the well-being and development of individuals with autism spectrum disorder.
+By recognising the specific challenges associated with each level, professionals and caregivers can provide targeted support to promote the well-being and development of individuals with autism spectrum disorder.

 Understanding the types of stimming in autism shifts the narrative from control to compassion.
 Stimming is not a behavior to fix—it is a language of the nervous system.
 When respected and supported, it becomes a powerful tool for self-regulation, resilience, and autonomy.